 For most people, taking riveted brakes to a shop to have the linings replaced is the simplest and safest answer.
 But for small jobs on vintage vehicles, these basics will get your brakes mated to their linings and your car back on the road.

-For more information about brake riveting tools and other related topics, follow the links on the next page.
+For more information about brake riveting tools and other related topics, follow the links below.